GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: Evaluation Strategy

 \subsection{Process Quality Evaluation (PQS)}

-To ensure a fair comparison of solution quality across different MLLMs, we design a weighting function that assigns specific weights to each step's score, ultimately computing a weighted overall process quality score.
-Our weighting function incorporates the following considerations: \begin{itemize} \item\textbf{Decreasing function:} Models that make mistakes in earlier steps should receive lower process quality scores, which means earlier steps should carry higher weights. \item \textbf{Concave function:} The importance gap is larger for earlier steps and smaller for later ones.
-For example, two models erring at steps 2 and 4 show bigger score differences than those erring at steps 12 and 14. \item \textbf{Moderate decreasing rate:} The weighting function should not decrease too rapidly.
-For LLMs solving long-step problems, the quality of later steps remains critical for evaluation and should retain significant weight. \end{itemize}
+To ensure a fair comparison of solution quality across different MLLMs, we design a step weight function that assigns specific weights to each step's score, ultimately computing a weighted overall process quality score.
+Our weighting function incorporates the following considerations: \begin{enumerate}[nosep,leftmargin=*, labelsep=0.2em, itemsep=0pt] \item\textbf{Decreasing function:} Models that make errors in earlier steps exhibit weaker capability for accurate long‑step reasoning, which implies that earlier steps should be assigned higher weights. \item \textbf{Convex function:} The importance gap is larger for earlier steps and smaller for later ones.
+For example, two models erring at steps 2 and 4 should show larger score differences than those erring at steps 12 and 14. \item \textbf{Moderate decreasing rate:} Weighting function should not decrease too rapidly.
+For long-step problems, performance in later steps remains critical and should retain significant weight. \end{enumerate}

-Given these considerations, for a solution process with $n$ steps, we design the weight function for the $i$-th step as:
+Given these considerations, for a solution process with $n$ steps, we define the weight function for the $i$-th step as:

 The initial process quality score, using Equation \ref{eq:01score} for grading and Equation \ref{eq:weight_function} for weighting, is defined as follows: